 Work culture in Azerbaijan

-Islam is the predominant religion in Azerbaijan, however, the society is largely secular, and it follows that the workplace is too.
-Business dress is smart, similar to Western nations, and expats are also advised to dress according to the weather, which can get extreme in both winter and summer.
+Islam is the predominant religion in Azerbaijan.
+However, the society is largely secular, and it follows that the workplace is too.
+Business dress is formal and conservative, similar to Western countries, and you’re advised to dress according to the weather, which can get extreme in both winter and summer.
+Standard working hours generally follow the typical 9-to-5 pattern, although this can vary by industry.

 Further reading